LogtalkDotOrg/logtalk3/adapters/unsupported/NOTES.md

 using the predicate load/1 (you will need to edit the "paths.pl" file by following the instructions on the "paths/NOTES.md" file).

-You will probably need to increase some of the default values (e.g. the "control" parameter) in the "amzi.cfg" file in order to be able to load some of the libraries or some of the examples.
+You will probably need to increase some of the default values (e.g., the "control" parameter) in the "amzi.cfg" file in order to be able to load some of the libraries or some of the examples.